sweetice9cn/3/README.md

 Snickr is a collaboration system with MySQL supported underlying database system and PHP/HTML supported user friendly forum-like interface.</p>
 <h3>Features and interfaces</h3></p>
 <br>(1)	Home page and account setups</br>
-First, we start from the main page of our system.
+First, let's start from the main page of the system.
 In this page, information about workspaces are shown, including the name, description, creator and the time when it has been created.
 </p>
 <br><img src="pics/1.png"></br>
 On the top side of the table is a main menu, including several common operations in the system, like jump to home page, create a new workspace/channel, post a new message and a bookmark page.
-Besides, there is a search bar for us to enter and search any content in messages.
+Besides, there is a search bar for users to enter and search any content in messages.
-It should be noted that we can neither do any of these operation (except showing the home page) nor enter the workspaces, due to the lack of user authorization.
-So, we should create an account or sign in at first.
+It should be noted that users can neither do any of these operation (except showing the home page) nor enter the workspaces, due to the lack of user authorization.
+So, users should create an account or sign in at first.
 </p>
  <br><img src="pics/2.png"></br>
  <br><img src="pics/3.png"></br>
-Here is the sign-up page, we should post all the information required from the form to the users table of our backend database.
+Here is the sign-up page, users should fill all the information required by the form, which will then be filled into our backend database if information are valid.
 </p>
 <br><img src="pics/4.png"></br>
-Similarly, here is the sign in page, this time we only need a username and a matched password to pass the user authorization.
+Similarly, here is the sign in page, this time users only need a username and a matched password to pass the user authorization.
 </p>
 <br><img src="pics/5.png"></br>
-Once we logged in with an account, say Jon Snow, the main menu will show the username, a notification button, through which we can jump to the page showing all received invitations, and a sign out button.
+Once logged in with an account, say Jon Snow, the main menu will show the username, a notification button, through which users can jump to the page showing all received invitations, and a sign out button.
 <br><img src="pics/6.png"></br>
-Click the username at main menu, it will jump to a page showing the personal information and there is also a chance provided to change account information.
+Click the username at main menu, it will jump to the personal information page, from where users can view and change their account information.
 <br><img src="pics/7.png">  </br>
 <br><img src="pics/8.png"></br>
 <br>(2)	Main functions on the menu bar</br>
-In the “create a workspace” page, we need to enter the name and description to create a workspace, meanwhile, the user’s id and current time will be automatically logged on the workspace table as “wceratorid” and “wtime”.
+In the “create a workspace” page, users need to enter the name and description to create a workspace, meanwhile, the user’s id and current time will be automatically logged in the workspace table as “wcreatorid” and “wtime”.
 <br><img src="pics/9.png"> </br>
-Similarly, in the “create a channel” page, we can also create a channel by entering the subject, choosing a channel type and a workspace.
+Similarly, in the “create a channel” page, users can also create a channel by entering the subject, choosing a channel type and a workspace.
 <br><img src="pics/10.png"></br>
-In the “post a message” page, we could choose a channel we have already joined, and enter anything we want as the content.
+In the “post a message” page, users could choose a channel they have already joined, and enter text as content.
 <br><img src="pics/11.png"> </br>
 <br>(3)	System structure and management</br>
 Now, let us show how the workspaces and channels are managed.
-Enter an authorized workspace from the home page, we will find a list of all channels in the workspace.
-Otherwise, we could not see any detail about the workspace if the user is not authorized:
+Enter an authorized workspace from the home page, users will find a list of all channels in the workspace.
+Otherwise, users could not see any detail about the workspace if the user is not authorized:
 </p>
 <br><img src="pics/12.png"></br>
 <br><img src="pics/13.png"></br>